baskaufs/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list (concatenated and separated) of the globally unique identifier for the person, people, groups, or organizations responsible for recording the original Occurrence.</td>
+			<td>A list (concatenated and separated) of names of people, groups, or organizations responsible for recording the original Occurrence.
+The primary collector or observer, especially one who applies a personal identifier (recordNumber), should be listed first.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to provide a single identifier that disambiguates the details of the identifying agent.
-If a list is used, it is recommended to separate the values in the list with space vertical bar space ( | ).
-The order of the identifiers on any list for this term can not be guaranteed to convey any semantics.</td>
+			<td>Recommended best practice is to separate the values in a list with space vertical bar space (` | `).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>`<a href="https://orcid.org/0000-0002-1825-0097`">https://orcid.org/0000-0002-1825-0097`</a> (for an individual); `<a href="https://orcid.org/0000-0002-1825-0097">https://orcid.org/0000-0002-1825-0097</a> | <a href="https://orcid.org/0000-0002-1825-0098`">https://orcid.org/0000-0002-1825-0098`</a> (for a list of people).</td>
+			<td>`José E. Crespo`. `Oliver P. Pearson | Anita K. Pearson` (where the value in recordNumber `OPP 7101` corresponds to the collector number for the specimen in the field catalog of Oliver P. Pearson).</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>
-			<td>not in ABCD</td>
+			<td>DataSets/DataSet/Units/Unit/Gathering/GatheringAgents/GatheringAgentsText</td>
 		</tr>
 		<tr>
 			<td>Type</td>